+Chinese herbal medicine is the use of a plants seeds, berries, roots, leaves, bark, or flowers, for medicinal purposes.
 There are more than 450 substances commonly used in Chinese herbal medicine.
 It’s highly likely, that without even realising, you’re already consuming Chinese herbs.
 Examples of these herbs include ginger, garlic, turmeric, cinnamon, and peppermint.
-Herbal medicine is mainly plant based, though some preparations, are mineral or animal product.
+Herbal medicine is mainly plant-based, though some preparations are mineral or animal product.

+Chinese herbal medicine is safe to use.
+In Australia, herbs are regulated and quality assured by the Therapeutic Goods Administration (TGA), in accordance with the Therapeutic Goods Act 1989.
 Traditionally, prescriptions use raw ingredients, like roots, bark or leaves.
 The ingredients would be cooked in a boiling pot and turned into a tea.
-This can be a lengthy process, so for your convenience, here on site, Chinese herbal medicine is sold in tasteless, easy to swallow, pill form.
+This can be a lengthy process, so for your convenience, our Chinese herbal medicine is available in tasteless, easy to swallow, pill form.